 With its industrial and technological partners, Arcure is thus making the factory of the future a reality for an increasing number of sectors.

 The Blaxtair technology is today used around the world (in over 30 countries, from the Arctic Circle to the Omam Desert and from the jungles of Papua New Guinea to the urban industrial sites of greater Paris) by international leaders or manufacturers of machinery, who consider safety around machinery to be a major issue.
-The Blaxtair is factory fitted by several machinery manufacturers, including Jungheinrich.
+Already sold over 6000 units, the Blaxtair is factory fitted by several machinery manufacturers, including Jungheinrich.
 It can be found on major sites such as the Crossrail project in London, several French nuclear power plants, the Tokyo Olympic Games site, the gigantic El Teniente mine in Chile and several Arcelor Mittal sites around the world.